The e-commerce process in 6 steps - and how to automate it

 1. Confirmation email

 After the order data has been successfully processed, your customer should receive a confirmation email about the order received.
-This is also offered by many platforms, but you can of course also run the whole thing via your CRM / newsletter tool such as Mailchimp, Active Campaign or Customer.io, which you can also easily connect via Integromat or Zapier.
+Many platforms also offer this, but you can of course also run the whole thing via your CRM / newsletter tool such as Mailchimp, Active Campaign or Brevoe.
+You can also easily connect these via Integromat or Zapier.

 Provide product